computermaster0101/ssh-vpn/README.md

 <pre>
 There must be a cert provided for connection however, it can be embeded directoy into the script (see the below information for more details).
-When executed, this script will generate a server configuration script, send it to the server for execution, create the local routes and adapters, then establish the tunnel.
+When executed, this script will generate a server configuration script, send it to the remote server, executes the configuration on the remote server, creates the local routes and adapters, then establish the tunnel.
 Once the tunnel is broken using ctrl+c the script will reverse server configurations, delete the server configuration file, and delete the tun adapters.
 </pre>
 <pre>
 Other than a private certificate to access the server, there should be